[Skip to Content]

 Rating: Excellent (5)

-• The organization’s mandate and vision are vital and relevant.
+• The organization’s mandate and vision are vital and relevant

 • Its achievements, initiatives, current activities and future plans are exemplary and embody its mandate and vision.